aspectlab/flippingmatisse/README.md

 K.M.
 Aguilar, S. Powers, L. Lackey, A. Grootveld, and A.G.
 Klein, “Assessing paper texture similarity in Matisse lithographs using a triplet neural network,” in <i>Proc.
 IEEE MIT Undergraduate Research Tech.
 Conf.
 (URTC)</i>, Oct.
 2021.

-This code repository contains experimental code used to determine possible "flips" in the Matisse lithograph dataset.
+This code is for determining possible "flips" in the Matisse lithograph dataset.
 It does *not* contain the required image data referenced in step 2.

 ## Initial setup
 1. First, clone this git repository.